thebernardlim/thebernardlim.github.io/_posts/2022-01-19-azure-storage-find-files-by-date.md

 - Number of files (within each folder) that were older than a year.
 Exclude folder if at least 1 file within folder is beyond a year.
 - Total size of those files

-On top of this, this File Share account has a LOT of folders & files, around 100,000 files in various sizes and some folders have sub-folders.
+On top of this, this File Share account has a LOT of folders & files (Probably > 100,000 files) in various sizes and some folders have sub-folders.

+> Another important note: \

-Also to note, the "Last Modified Date" of a directory does not equate to the lastest "Last Modified Date" of the files within the directory.
-Say for example, if I have 2 files, where their Date Modified is 20th March 2020 and 22nd March 2020, my folder "Last Modified Date" can be earlier than 22nd March 2020!
+     **Directory's "Last Modified Date"** does not equate to the **lastest "Last Modified Date" of the files within the directory**. \
+     Say for example, if I have 2 files, where their Date Modified is 20th March 2020 and 22nd March 2020, it does not mean the directory's "Last Modified Date" is 22nd March 2020.
+It can be earlier!

 As we know, Azure provides a number of ways to interact with Azure Storage.
 However, what is the best option in the scenario above?